frederic-perez/AmE-dictionary/data/dictionary.md

 __kumquat__ _n_
 __kung flu__ _n_ Racist name for the COVID-19 coronavirus.
 __kurtosis__ _n_
-__kvell__ _v intr_ :pencil2: _slang_ To be extraordinarily pleased; esp., to be bursting with pride, as over one’s family.
+__kvell__ _vi_ :pencil2: _slang_ To be extraordinarily pleased; esp., to be bursting with pride, as over one’s family.
 To be happy or show satisfaction. _The parents kvelled over their daughter’s dance solo._
 __Kwanzaa__ _n_ /ˈkwænzɑː/ (Kwanza) A seven-day festival beginning on Dec 26 when African-Americans celebrate family, community, and culture.
 __kybosh__ _v_
 __kyphoplasty__ _n_ A treatment for a vertebral compression fracture in which a collapsed vertebral body is restored to its normal size and shape with a balloon, followed by the injection of bone cement to maintain the bone’s shape and strength.